Dugglez/2022AusFedElectionSim/readme.txt

 2. How to run

+(update: I've learned you can clone things somehow.
+Maybe one day I will try this.)

 I'm fairly new at this, but these steps should work for most Windows PCs.
 (If you're on something else, use a YouTube Tutorial)

 1. Download the repository